-The 2022 Bonds are special revenue obligations of the Corporation, and payment of the principal or Redemption Price of and interest on the 2022 Bonds will be secured by the Revenues and assets pledged to such payment including, without limitation, certain payments to be made under or with respect to the Mortgage Loans, including the 2022 Mortgage Loans.
-The 2022 Bonds are being issued on a parity with, and shall be entitled to the same benefit and security of the General Resolution as, all other Bonds (other than Subordinate Bonds) issued and to be issued thereunder.
-As of the date hereof, the aggregate principal balance of Bonds Outstanding is \$664,065,000.
+The 2023 Bonds are special revenue obligations of the Corporation, and payment of the principal or Redemption Price of and interest on the 2023 Bonds will be secured by the Revenues and assets pledged to such payment including, without limitation, certain payments to be made under or with respect to the Mortgage Loans, including the 2023 Mortgage Loan.
+The 2023 Bonds are being issued on a parity with, and shall be entitled to the same benefit and security of the General Resolution as, all other Bonds (other than Subordinate Bonds) issued and to be issued thereunder.
+As of the April 30, 2023, the aggregate principal balance of Bonds Outstanding is \$765,295,000.
 See "BONDS OUTSTANDING UNDER THE PROGRAM."

 Pursuant to the General Resolution (except as otherwise expressly provided therein or in a Supplemental Resolution authorizing a series of bonds), all bonds issued thereunder, together with any Qualified Hedge Payments, are equally and ratably secured by the Revenues and assets pledged thereunder.
-All bonds issued or to be issued under the General Resolution, including the 2022 Bonds, are herein referred to as the "Bonds."
+All bonds issued or to be issued under the General Resolution, including the 2023 Bonds, are herein referred to as the "Bonds."
 See "SECURITY FOR THE BONDS."

-The 2022 Mortgage Loans will be evidenced by two Mortgage Notes payable to the Corporation.
-One 2022 Mortgage Loan (the "HDC Enhanced 2022 Mortgage Loan"), in a principal amount of \$10,425,000, will be secured by Supplemental Security in the form of a funding agreement to be provided by the Corporation (the "HDC Loan Funding Agreement").
-The other 2022 Mortgage Loan (the "Freddie Mac Enhanced 2022 Mortgage Loan"), in a principal amount of \$93,825,000, will be secured by Supplemental Security in the form of a standby credit enhancement agreement to be issued by Freddie Mac (the "Freddie Mac 2022 Standby Credit Enhancement Agreement").
+The 2023 Mortgage Loan will be evidenced by a Mortgage Note payable to the Corporation in a principal amount of \$320,305,000, and will be secured by Supplemental Security in the form of a standby credit enhancement agreement to be issued by Freddie Mac (the "Freddie Mac 2023 Standby Credit Enhancement Agreement") upon the closing of the 2023 Mortgage Loan.
 See "PLAN OF FINANCING" and "SECURITY FOR THE BONDS-Supplemental Security."

-The 2022 Borrower is expected to enter into contracts to receive Section 8 subsidy payments with respect to the 2022 Developments.
+The 2023 Borrower will enter into contracts to receive Section 8 subsidy payments with respect to the 2023 Development.
 See "PLAN OF FINANCING."

-The Mortgagors of the Mortgage Loans financed to date under the General Resolution have entered into contracts to receive Section 8 subsidy payments with respect to the related Developments, and such Mortgage Loans are secured by Supplemental Security provided by Freddie Mac, Fannie Mae or the
+The Mortgagors of the Mortgage Loans financed to date under the General Resolution have entered into contracts to receive Section 8 subsidy payments with respect to the related Developments, and such Mortgage Loans are secured by Supplemental Security provided by Freddie Mac, Fannie Mae or the Corporation.

-Corporation.
 See "THE PROGRAM-General" and "SECURITY FOR THE BONDS-Supplemental Security."